larspeterjeppesen/subaudforcer/README.md

 # SubAudForcer
-Change the forced audio and subtitles of all video files in a folder at once (supports virtually any file format)
+Change the forced audio and subtitles of all video files in a folder at once.
+Supports virtually any file format.

 # About
 I wrote this script for video files which have different audio and subtitle tracks encoded within them.
 Sometimes, a specific track is forced/defaulted, meaning your favorite media player is likely to select that track by default.